-Things to do (and send us) to be eligible for surgery scheduling Complete and return support and recovery plan worksheet (included).
-Two letters of support (one dated one year before surgery) Written by certified mental health providers.
+Things to do (and send us) to be eligible for surgery scheduling $\bigcirc$ Complete and return support and recovery plan worksheet (included).
+Two letters of support Written by certified mental health providers.
 Following WPATH criteria.
 Please visit the Transgender Health Program website (ohsu.edu/transgender-health) for more information about mental health referrals and/or to give your provider our WPATH letter template.
-Contact the Transgender Health Program if you need help connecting with a mental health professional.
-Your health plan (insurance) requires one of your two letters of support to be dated within1 year of your surgery.
-O Documentation that hair removal is 80% complete O Documentation of recent A1C < 6.5% (diabetic patients only) Successful nicotine cessation □ OHSU tests for nicotine between 4 and 8 weeks before surgery.
-You need to be free of nicotine in all forms at least 2 weeks before this test.
+Contact the Transgender Health Program if you need help connecting with a mental health professional. $\bigcirc$ Your health plan (insurance) requires one of your two letters of support to be dated within 1 year of your surgery.
+O Documentation of recent A1C < 6.5% (diabetic patients only) Successful nicotine cessation Must be nicotine-free for a minimum of 10 weeks before surgery.
+Nicotine levels will be tested twice before surgery.